MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 * 4 = (Not currently used)

 The richer formats may not be well-supported in some paste destinations and/or websites.
-As such, if this policy is to be configured, then the plain URL option is recommended.
+In these scenarios, the plain URL option is recommended when configuring this policy.

+The recommended policy is available in Microsoft Edge 105 or later.

 Policy options mapping: